Jackimaru96/CS3219_TaskB/README.md

 4. You can use Postman to upload new contacts using **POST** method as described in [Task B1](#Task-B1) by simply changing the link to https://540f3e3e99.execute-api.us-east-1.amazonaws.com/dev/api/contacts as seen in the example below:

    ![example](./screenshots/serverless_post.png)

+5. You can also do other API method calls such as GET, PUT and DELETE as described in [Task B1](#Task-B1) but change the URL to https://540f3e3e99.execute-api.us-east-1.amazonaws.com/dev/api/contacts  instead.